rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/section  color="light" >}}

-**Rosenpass** provides a complement to the well-recognised WireGuard standard, adding quantum-hardened key exchange while keeping established WireGuard-standard encryption security.
+**Rosenpass** provides a complement to the well-recognised WireGuard standard, adding quantum-hardened cryptography and key exchange while keeping the established WireGuard-standard encryption security.
 Therefore, **Rosenpass** is not just an add-on or a plug-in, but a coprocessing software that interacts with WireGuard at exactly one point, enhancing WireGuards predefined key generation and exchange process with Post Quantum Secure (PQS) cryptography, based on the McEliece cryptosystem.

 **Rosenpass** is Free and Open Source Software, publically reviewable and adaptable, published under the Apache 2.0 and MIT Licenses.
 See the Download section for detailed License information.